 We’ve previously reported on all the ways you can now shop by voice.
 Adoption is growing: 42% of people who use voice assistants on a regular basis have used them for online shopping.
 Among the general population, that number is 17%.

 In its Millennial Shopping Report 2019, CouponFollow noted that 45% of millennials are using voice assistants to shop.
 More than half of those shop mostly through Amazon.

 Older adults have trouble reading small screens, but they love to talk.
 Conversing with a voice assistant will have strong appeal as the elderly learn how much easier it can make their lives for even routine things like grocery shopping.

 Conversations are the starting point, rather than plain search.

 Before a voice shopper gets to the transaction, they need some assists.
 Conversing with the voice assistant can help answer their questions, compose a shopping list, and offer suggestions for related products.

 Reasons why voice assisted shopping has huge potential

-It’s faster.
-We can speak faster than we can type, so using voice is typically quicker.
+It’s speedier.
+Talking is faster than typing.
 You can reel off the name and a detailed list of adjectives describing the product you want in less than half the time.

-It’s frictionless.
-There are simply fewer barriers to overcome in order to start the shopping experience.
+It’s friction-free.
+The voice shopping experience has fewer barriers.
 You don’t have to whip out your phone, unlock the screen, find the app and wait for it to load.
 On your phone or your smart speaker, just activate the voice assistant with a 2-word command.

 The bottom line is, be prepared.